NFDI4Earth System Architecture Documentation

 Developer expertise, research interests, and availability organisational, technical The expertise, research interests, and availability of a distributed software developer team affect the software project management as well as the technology decisions

-Architecture team organisational Software decisions for NFDI4Earth software components are made by the NFDI4Earth architecture team on suggestion and on agreement with the measure leads of the relevant component
+Architecture team organisational Software decisions for NFDI4Earth-developed services are made by the NFDI4Earth architecture team on suggestion and on agreement with the measure leads of the relevant component

 Developer team organisational, conventions NFDI4Earth cross-product implementations, guidance and conventions will be provided by the software developer team

-FAIR principles technical NFDI4Earth software components should support the implementation of the FAIR principles
+FAIR principles technical NFDI4Earth services should support the implementation of the FAIR principles

-Free and Open Source Software technical and strategical NFDI4Earth components must be provided as Free and Open Source (FOSS).
+Free and Open Source Software technical and strategical NFDI4Earth-developed services must be provided as Free and Open Source (FOSS).
 Used open-source solutions must be well established, documented and maintained, e.g., guaranteed by their long-term applicability whenever possible.

-Open standards / specifications technical NFDI4Earth software components will reuse existing (preferably) or define open standards or specifications for all interfaces, when interfaces are relevant for the component
+Open standards / specifications technical NFDI4Earth services will reuse existing (preferably) or define open standards or specifications for all interfaces, when interfaces are relevant for the service

-Loosely coupled components technical NFDI4Earth software components must be loosely coupled to allow replacing software solutions, e.g., as agile adaptions to user needs and changing requirements or newly developed NFDI-wide solutions
+Loosely coupled services technical NFDI4Earth services must be loosely coupled to allow replacing software solutions, e.g., as agile adaptions to user needs and changing requirements or newly developed NFDI-wide solutions

-Software repository organisational The source code of the NFDI4Earth software components must be managed in a software repository that allows contributions from (relevant) NFDI4Earth participants
+Software repository organisational The source code of the NFDI4Earth-developed services must be managed in a software repository that allows contributions from (relevant) NFDI4Earth participants

-Hosting at TU Dresden technical, organisational The NFDI4Earth software components will be hosted at TU Dresden Enterprise cloud and maintained by following the respective guidelines / regulations (https://git.rwth-aachen.de/nfdi4earth/softwaretoolsarchitecture/devguide).
+Hosting at TU Dresden technical, organisational The NFDI4Earth services will be hosted at TU Dresden Enterprise cloud and maintained by following the respective guidelines / regulations (https://git.rwth-aachen.de/nfdi4earth/softwaretoolsarchitecture/devguide).

-Containerization technical NFDI4Earth software components will run in virtual containers, whenever possible.
+Containerization technical NFDI4Earth services will run in virtual containers, whenever possible.

 Types: technical constraints, organisational constraints, strategic constraints, and conventions (e.g., programming or versioning guidelines, documentation or naming conventions).